coder9051/PythonChatBot/README.md

 What I've shown you here is only one of many approaches to create a chatbot in Python.
 You may also make a Python chatbot with NLTK, chatterbot, and pywhatkit, among other Python packages.
 And, while what I learnt here is a very simple Python chatbot with few cognitive skills, if you completely grasp the concept of a Python chatbot, you can experiment with it using various tools and instructions to make it even smarter.

 ## Contribution
+Pull requests are welcome.
+For major changes, please open and issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.